 The Shabunda Region: A Climate Culture Crucible

 The Shabunda region is a crucible of Humanity and Nature, a macrocosm of the planet we live on.
 The lens of the Shabunda project gives us a view of how humanity and nature can coexist as the planet changes.
 The Lega Indigenous People of the Shabunda region need your support to conserve & restore the rainforest while managing inevitable growth in the region.
 Alleviation of poverty, access to roads and improvement of health, education, nutrition, and quality of life are central goals of the project leading to social, economic & planetary benefits for all involved.

 Right now, the forest is giving way to life-sustaining activities in the region including clearing land for food production and for building materials.
 We have joined GIERI to slow the advancing wave of forest utilization by supporting forest communities.
 The Shabunda Project represents the reality of conserving and managing forests on the ground.

-We have developed a Two-Step process that first stabilizes the loss of forest through a NO-NEW-LOSS program and then restores the intact forest (NET-FOREST-GAIN) while establishing a buffer zone for growth of species used for building materials, forage, agroforestry, and crop cultivation.
+We have developed a Two-Step process that first stabilizes the loss of forest through a NO-NEW-LOSS (NNL) program and then restores the intact forest as NET-FOREST-GAIN (NFG) while establishing a buffer zone for the growth of species used for building materials, forage, agroforestry, and crop cultivation.